JaneJeon/self-hosted/README.md

 Observability for the DBs?
 Esp. regarding perf...

-Auto-scanning registry w/ https://goharbor.io/docs/2.0.0/administration/vulnerability-scanning (scan w/ trivy, backed by S3).

-Centralized Swagger UI

 Autoscale EC2 group, Amazon Linux 2 base (handles all auto-updates)

-Envoy App Mesh

-k8s + helm to manage app infra

-Pipe docker-compose logs to syslog then vector
+- [ ] Auto-scanning registry w/ https://goharbor.io/docs/2.0.0/administration/vulnerability-scanning (scan w/ trivy, backed by S3).
+- [ ] Centralized Swagger UI?
+- [ ] vector (docker-compose logs via syslog, application log parsing)
+- [ ] Terraform remote state w/ https://www.terraform.io/docs/language/settings/backends/pg.html and modules via https://www.terraform.io/docs/language/modules/sources.html#github
+- [ ] Vault w/ DB

 ## Goals
 Describe all the services as docker-compose.yml, and basically have infrasturcture as code for everything - including ansible deployments - so that I can recreate all of this any time I'd like (and restore from backup more easily - just backup the volumes)